Install uv if you haven't already

 Result: 1 rows

-When the CLAUDE_LOCAL_FILES_PATH
+When you set the CLAUDE_LOCAL_FILES_PATH

 To add this MCP server to Claude Code, run this command in your terminal: